-CREDIT RATINGS OBTAINED BY THE COMPANY ALONG WITH THE REVISIONS DURING THE FY 2020-21:
+15. CREDIT RATINGS OBTAINED BY THE COMPANY ALONG WITH THE REVISIONS FOR THE FY 2021-22:

-ICRA retained rating A+ (A Plus) for long term fund based credit facilities and Long term Non-Fund based facilities and rating of A1 + (A One Plus) for the Short term Non-fund based credit facilities.
-The outlook on the aforesaid ratings was revised from 'Negative' to 'Stable' during the year.
+On March 25, 2022, ICRA has retained rating A+ (A Plus) for long term, fund based credit facilities and Long-term, Non-Fund based facilities and rating of A1 + (A One Plus) for the Short-term, Non-fund based facilities.
+The outlook on the aforementioned ratings is 'Stable'.

-GENERAL BODY MEETINGS
+16. GENERAL BODY MEETINGS